Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-Tools-Tips-Code-Snippets.md

   - Software
 ---

-A list of tried and tested tools in MAC, Linux and windows to increase daily productivity and simplify your job
+A list of tried and tested free tools in MAC, Linux and windows to increase daily productivity and simplify my job
 {% include base_path %}
 {% include toc title="Index" %}